 Swaddle (4 months & under)

 Babies feel comforted when they are swaddled.
-Swaddling helps babies feel less anxiety more secure like they were in the womb.
+Swaddling helps babies feel less anxiety more secure like when they were in the womb.

 Leave baby's arm(s) or leg(s) out depending on what extremity medical staff needs access to for the procedure.

 If you're able to hold your swaddled baby, that's even better!
 Because we know kids feel less pain during shots when they are sitting up!

 I have a whole post on Why You Should Breastfeed Your Baby During Vaccinations so be sure to check that out for a full list of benefits and research!